UsemVarshita/VirtualMouse/README.md

 The aim of this project is to recognise and trigger mouse actions based on the user's gestures.

+##Installation
+All libraries can be installed using pip or anaconda

 ##Libraries Used
 OpenCV - To capture real-time video of the user MediaPipe - For recognising hand gestures based on 21 hand-knuckle coordinates